stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 ### Read

 A sequencing read is a short (or long) sequence output by a sequencing instrument.
-Read length is a function of the type of instrument used, as are properties of the read such as its error rate.
-Illumina sequencing typically produces larger numbers of shorter reads (50-300 nt) with relatively low error rates, whereas long-read sequencers (PacBio, Oxford Nanopore) typcially produce lower numbers of much longer reads (>>1 kb) with relatively high error rates.
+Read length is a function of the type of instrument used, as are properties of the reads such as their error rate profiles.
+Illumina sequencing typically produces larger numbers of shorter reads (50-300 nt) with relatively low error rates, whereas [long-read sequencers](#long-read-sequencing) (PacBio, Oxford Nanopore) typcially produce lower numbers of much longer reads (>>1 kb) with relatively high error rates.

 ### Reference sequence